Skip to menu Skip to content Skip to footer

 Key points

-- Dr Dhingra analysed data from 2006 and 2009, as well as 2012 to understand how income can impact access to Assisted Reproductive Technologies
+• Data from 2006, 2009 and 2012 was analysed to understand how income can impact access to Assisted Reproductive Technologies.

-- The out-of-pocket fee for patients continued to increase, making them less affordable for patients with a low income
+• Out-of-pocket fees for patients continued to increase, making them less affordable for those with a low income.

 Dr Aarushi Dhingra from UQ’s School of Economics analysed data from before and after the 2010 introduction of Medicare benefit caps, put in place to reduce government spending on Assisted Reproductive Technologies (ART).